toerndev/svelte-ts-eslint-tailwind/README.md

 ### Changes & current state

-Updated on 2022-02-13
+Updated on 2022-04-21
-- Still uses @ota-meshi's alternative ESLint plugins, and eslint-plugin-prettier.
+- Still uses @ota-meshi's alternative ESLint plugins and `eslint-plugin-prettier`.
-  Type-checking doesn't work in .svelte files, same as with the default setup.
-But it accepts TS syntax and it's not a big loss.
-- Tailwind CSS can now be added with `svelte-add` which makes things easier.
-(Well done!)
+- TS support in .svelte files: `@typescript-eslint` and Prettier understand TS syntax, type checking is not available with standard TS tooling but only with `svelte-check`.
-- The JIT feature in Tailwind CSS is enabled.
+- Tailwind CSS JIT is enabled.

 ### Usage